Bazinga5/tic-tac-toe/adminManual.md

 Java JDK
 ---------
-Make shure you have Java JDK 8 instald on you machine.
+Make sure you have Java JDK 8 installed on the target machine.

 GitHub
 ---------